Hearst San Simeon State Park Campground

 RESERVATIONS: They’re made through the ReserveCalifornia www.reservecalifornia.com, up to six months in advance.
 For multi-day stays, you’d better plan ahead for summer camping, though you can usually find a site in Washburn relatively last-minute.
 As of this writing, the fees are a reasonable $35/night for San Simeon Creek and $20/night for Washburn.
 Dump station fee is $10.
 No dog fee.
 Seniors get $2 off.
 Not bad for such a pretty place to stay.

-There are several RV rental companies on the Central Coast that will deliver and set up an RV to be all ready for your use when you arrive.
+There are several RV rental companies on the Central Coast if you need a trailer.
+They will deliver and set it up—all ready for your use when you arrive.

 If you’ve had an experience at San Simeon State Park Campground that would be helpful for other readers, please send that along to me too.